Chairman's introduction to governance

 Principle 4 – Embed effective risk management, considering both opportunities and threats, throughout the organisation

-The Directors and operating Company management have a clear responsibility for identifying risks facing each of the businesses and for putting in place procedures to mitigate and monitor risks.
-To this end the Board has established a Risk sub-Committee, reporting directly to the Board, consisting of one Non-Executive Director, one Executive Director, a senior member of the finance team and a senior member of the Operations team (the Information Security and Process Manager); other members of the Company can be seconded to the Committee as required.
+The Directors and operating Company management have a clear responsibility for identifying risks facing the business and for putting in place procedures to mitigate and monitor risks.
+To this end the Company has a Risk sub-Committee appointed by, and reporting directly to, the Board.
+It consists of one Non-Executive Director, two Executive Directors, a senior member of the finance team and a senior member of the Operations team (the Information Security and Process Manager); other members of the Company can be seconded to the Committee as required.

 This is done at three levels:

 - A review of the risk register is included in the monthly Board pack.